Scrap Girls University

 Scrapbook Software Secrets Revealed for Photoshop Elements (PSE)

-Learn how easy it is to create digital scrapbooking layouts in PSE 6.0, 7.0, and 8.0 with these easy-to-understand, newly updated, tutorial movies in Scrapbook Software Secrets Revealed for Photoshop Elements 6.0, 7.0, and 8.0.
+Learn how easy it is to create digital scrapbooking layouts in PSE 6.0 and 7.0 with these easy-to-understand tutorial movies in Scrapbook Software Secrets Revealed for Photoshop Elements 6.0 and 7.0.

 ---